learn-co-curriculum/dsc-interaction-terms-lab-v2-5/README.md

 ## Introduction

-In this lab, you'll explore interactions in the Boston Housing data set.
+In this lab, you'll explore interactions in the Boston Housing dataset.

 ## Objectives

 You will be able to:
-- Understand what interactions are
+- Implement interaction terms in Python using the `sklearn` and `statsmodels` packages
-- Understand how to accommodate for interactions in regression
+- Interpret interaction variables in the context of a real-world problem

 ## Build a baseline model

-You'll use a couple of built-in functions, which we imported for you below.
+You'll use a couple of built-in functions, which we imported for you below:

 ```python